GarmanGroup/RABDAM/README.md

 ___

 ![Images/BDamage_methodology.png](Images/BDamage_methodology.png)
 Calculation of the *B*<sub>Damage</sub> metric.
-From an input PDB / mmCif file of the asymmetric unit of a macromolecule of interest, RABDAM **(A)** generates a copy of the unit cell, followed by **(B)** a 3x3x3 assembly of unit cells. **(C)** Atoms in the 3x3x3 unit cell assembly that lie further than 7 Å from the asymmetric unit are discounted. **(D)** The packing density of an atom *j* in the asymmetric unit is calculated as the number of atoms within a 7 Å radius. **(E)** Asymmetric unit atoms are ordered by packing density; the *B*<sub>Damage</sub> value of atom *j* is then calculated as the ratio of its *B*-factor to the average of the *B*-factor values of atoms grouped, via a sliding window, as occupying a similar packing density environment.
+From an input PDB / mmCIF file of the asymmetric unit of a macromolecule of interest, RABDAM **(A)** generates a copy of the unit cell, followed by **(B)** a 3x3x3 assembly of unit cells. **(C)** Atoms in the 3x3x3 unit cell assembly that lie further than 7 Å from the asymmetric unit are discounted. **(D)** The packing density of an atom *j* in the asymmetric unit is calculated as the number of atoms within a 7 Å radius. **(E)** Asymmetric unit atoms are ordered by packing density; the *B*<sub>Damage</sub> value of atom *j* is then calculated as the ratio of its *B*-factor to the average of the *B*-factor values of atoms grouped, via a sliding window, as occupying a similar packing density environment.
 Note that hydrogen atoms are not considered in the calculation of *B*<sub>Damage</sub>.
 Diagrams are shown in 2D rather than 3D for clarity.

 ___

-*B*<sub>Damage</sub> values are calculated from full atomic isotropic *B*-factor values, which should be listed in the *B*-factor field of a structure’s ATOM / HETATM records in a standard format PDB / mmCif file.
-However, ~10% of PDB / mmCif files list alternative *B*-factor values in this field (Touw & Vriend, 2014).
+*B*<sub>Damage</sub> values are calculated from full atomic isotropic *B*-factor values, which should be listed in the *B*-factor field of a structure’s ATOM / HETATM records in a standard format PDB / mmCIF file.
+However, ~10% of PDB / mmCIF files list alternative *B*-factor values in this field (Touw & Vriend, 2014).
 The *B*-factor Databank (BDB) contains PDB files with full isotropic (\*but not necessarily atomic) *B*-factor values in the ATOM / HETATM record *B*-factor field; all PDB entries with sufficient header information to determine the content of and if necessary re-calculate the *B*-factor field are incorporated in the BDB (Touw & Vriend, 2014).
 RABDAM incorporates a regularly updated list of accession codes of PDB structures deposited with full isotropic *B*-factors that has been downloaded from the BDB; the program will flag a warning if the user specifies an accession code that is not on this list for RABDAM analysis.

 The *B*<sub>net</sub> metric is a derivative of the (per-atom) *B*<sub>Damage</sub> metric that summarises in a single value the total extent of specific radiation damage suffered by an MX structure.
 One of the best-characterised chemical changes resulting from specific radiation damage that occurs within proteins\* is the decarboxylation of Glu and Asp residues; the *B*<sub>net</sub> metric is calculated from a kernel density estimate of the *B*<sub>Damage</sub> values of a structure’s Glu and Asp side chain oxygen atoms as the ratio of the area under the curve either side of the median of the (overall) *B*<sub>Damage</sub> distribution.